Guide for applying for doctoral studies (international applicants)

 Once a professor has agreed to supervise your doctorate, you can apply to the respective doctoral committee for admission to your desired doctoral studies.
 For the address of the relevant dean’s office / doctoral committee, please see the examination board websites.

 Please note: In general, registering at the International Office is not mandatory for many doctoral studies (except for faculties 9 to 13).
 If you wish to register, please follow steps 3-5.
 The documents you will need to present to the dean’s office / doctoral committee will also be required when you register at the International Office.

 3. Applying at the International Office

-As soon as you have written confirmation of admission to doctoral studies from the relevant doctoral committee, you will need to apply at the International Office within the stated registration period (by January 15 / July 15 respectively for the following semester).
+As soon as you have written confirmation of admission to doctoral studies from the relevant doctoral committee, you will need to apply at the International Office within the stated registration period.
+Deadline: January 15 / July 15 respectively for the following semester, late applications until October 22 or April 22.

 You will need to submit the following documents when you apply in the

 International Office (by post):

 - All higher education / university certificates and diplomas, final examination certificates and and all transcripts of records

 - in the original language – as an officially certified copy